Juneo-io/juneogo/vms/platformvm/service.md

 }
 ```

-- `subnetID` is the Subnet whose current validators are returned.
+- `supernetID` is the Supernet whose current validators are returned.
 If omitted, returns the current
   validators of the Primary Network.
 - `nodeIDs` is a list of the NodeIDs of current validators to request.
 If omitted, all current
   validators are returned.
 If a specified NodeID is not in the set of current validators, it will
   not be included in the response.
 - `validators`:
   - `txID` is the validator transaction.
-  - `startTime` is the Unix time when the validator starts validating the Subnet.
+  - `startTime` is the Unix time when the validator starts validating the Supernet.
-  - `endTime` is the Unix time when the validator stops validating the Subnet.
+  - `endTime` is the Unix time when the validator stops validating the Supernet.
   - `stakeAmount` is the amount of tokens this validator staked.
-Omitted if `subnetID` is not a PoS
+Omitted if `supernetID` is not a PoS
-    Subnet.
+    Supernet.
   - `nodeID` is the validator’s node ID.
   - `weight` is the validator’s weight when sampling validators.
-Omitted if `subnetID` is a PoS
+Omitted if `supernetID` is a PoS
-    Subnet.
+    Supernet.
   - `validationRewardOwner` is an `OutputOwners` output which includes `locktime`, `threshold` and
     array of `addresses`.
 Specifies the owner of the potential reward earned from staking.
 Omitted
-    if `subnetID` is not a PoS Subnet.
+    if `supernetID` is not a PoS Supernet.
   - `delegationRewardOwner` is an `OutputOwners` output which includes `locktime`, `threshold` and
     array of `addresses`.
 Specifies the owner of the potential reward earned from delegations.
-    Omitted if `subnetID` is not a PoS Subnet.
+    Omitted if `supernetID` is not a PoS Supernet.
   - `potentialReward` is the potential reward earned from staking.
-Omitted if `subnetID` is not a
+Omitted if `supernetID` is not a
-    PoS Subnet.
+    PoS Supernet.
   - `delegationFeeRate` is the percent fee this validator charges when others delegate stake to
     them.
-Omitted if `subnetID` is not a PoS Subnet.
+Omitted if `supernetID` is not a PoS Supernet.
   - `uptime` is the % of time the queried node has reported the peer as online and validating the
-    Subnet.
-Omitted if `subnetID` is not a PoS Subnet.
+    Supernet.
+Omitted if `supernetID` is not a PoS Supernet.
-  - `connected` is if the node is connected and tracks the Subnet.
+  - `connected` is if the node is connected and tracks the Supernet.
   - `signer` is the node's BLS public key and proof of possession.
 Omitted if the validator doesn't
     have a BLS public key.
   - `delegatorCount` is the number of delegators on this validator.
-    Omitted if `subnetID` is not a PoS Subnet.
+    Omitted if `supernetID` is not a PoS Supernet.
   - `delegatorWeight` is total weight of delegators on this validator.
-    Omitted if `subnetID` is not a PoS Subnet.
+    Omitted if `supernetID` is not a PoS Supernet.
   - `delegators` is the list of delegators to this validator.
-    Omitted if `subnetID` is not a PoS Subnet.
+    Omitted if `supernetID` is not a PoS Supernet.
     Omitted unless `nodeIDs` specifies a single NodeID.
     - `txID` is the delegator transaction.
     - `startTime` is the Unix time when the delegator started.